albertodonato/query-exporter/README.rst

 The project welcomes contributions of any form.
 Please refer to the `contribution guide`_ for details on how to contribute.

+For general purpose questions, you can use `Discussions`_ on GitHub.

 .. _Prometheus: https://prometheus.io/
 .. _SQLAlchemy: https://www.sqlalchemy.org/